fcarella/flutter_docker_image/README.md

+Of course.
+This is a crucial addition that addresses the "why" behind this workflow.
+Adding it directly to the `README.md` will help students understand the value proposition right from the start.

+Here is the updated `README.md` with the new "Is This Setup Worth It?" section integrated.

+---

 # Flutter Development in a Box: A Dockerized Fedora Environment

 Welcome, students!
 This project provides a complete, ready-to-use development environment for building Flutter applications.
 Think of it like a perfectly configured computer, packed neatly into a single box (a Docker container), that you can run on any machine.